 FAQs About Google Block Breaker

-Absolutely—it’s built directly by Google and doesn’t require permissions or installs.
+Absolutely.
+It’s built directly by Google and doesn’t require permissions or third-party installs.

 How It Fits Into Google’s Broader Strategy